In Memory of Dmitry Petrov. An Incomplete Biography and Translation of His Work

 “We are aware of examples in which some comrades have managed to balance between public activity and the underground for quite a long time, and to be quite active in both.”

 In February 2014, Ekolog [Dmitry] spent about ten days on the Maidan, having come to Ukraine specifically for this.
-He took part in the arrangement of [the “Ukrainian house,” a staging point for anarchists and anti-fascists during the uprising, which was burned on February 18], delivering food to positions, and even in the battle on February 18.
+He took part in the arrangement of Ukrdom [the “Ukrainian house,” a staging point for anarchists and anti-fascists during the uprising, which was burned on February 18], delivering food to positions, and even in the battle on February 18.
 But at the same time, he constantly tried to develop an anarchist component in the general popular, complex, and heterogeneous Maidan protest movement.
 He participated in an attempt to create the “Left Hundred,” created an “anarchist regiment” (with anarchist literature) in the library of the Ukrdom, told the Maidan participants about the protests in favor of the uprising that had taken place in Moscow and about the reasons for the defeat of the protesters.
 He did not go with the flow; rather, he participated in determining the flow of events to the best of his ability.

 The situation in Ukraine was never simple.
-In the on the Black Blog, dated February 2015, the editors describe the debates among themselves regarding whether the arsons in Ukraine that were reported to their platform represented genuine anti-state activity or pro-Putin authoritarian activity.
+In the final entry on the Black Blog, dated February 2015, the editors describe the debates among themselves regarding whether the arsons in Ukraine that were reported to their platform represented genuine anti-state activity or pro-Putin authoritarian activity.
 Rather than present a facile or sanitized narrative, the authors summarized both views so that readers could draw their own conclusions—but that was the last update to the Black Blog.
 This debate foreshadowed the later controversies about how anarchists should position themselves in the war between the Russian and Ukrainian governments.

-In the years following his participation in the Ukrainian uprising, Dmitry maintained an online journal chronicling his to sites of natural beauty and historical interest, including parks, forests, and museums around Russia.
+In the years following his participation in the Ukrainian uprising, Dmitry maintained an online journal chronicling his travels to sites of natural beauty and historical interest, including parks, forests, and museums around Russia.
 He obtained a PhD in history and engaged in anthropological studies as a researcher at the Center for Civilizational and Regional Studies of the African Institute of the Russian Academy of Sciences.

 I avoided leaving the country as long as I could, but I left when I learned that the security forces were interested in my modest person.